-So we have more widows and women that still need to supplement their retirement income with part time jobs.
+So we have more widows and women that still need to supplement their retirement income with part-time jobs.
 Social security’s future is shakier and life keeps getting more expensive.
-But the job market is not receptive to hire older women.
+But the job market is not receptive to hiring older women.

 Outrageous studies have shown that age discrimination in the work force actually starts to rear its ugly head around 35 years old.
 These “newish” maturing women won’t work as many hours or take as much guff as younger meeker ladies in their twenties.
 Their bosses and employees report in surveys that they start to see them as less attractive as they near their 40’s.

 OKCupid did a study that reported that women in their earliest 20’s get the most male attention across all ages.
 The study, published in OkCupid’s co-founder Christian Rudder’s book Dataclysm: Who We Are (When We Think No One’s Looking), show that while women on their on-line dating site OKCupid remained mostly attracted to men their own age, males for the rest of their lives stay consistently attracted to 20-year-old women.